NewValleyChurch/documentation-theme-jekyll/pages/audiovisual/how-to-display-images-on-the-sony-tv-in-the-cafe.md

 summary: "This How To document will explain how to display images on the Aquos TV in the Cafe area in a rotating slide show without using a USB stick."
 ---

 Using a free program called Serviio, which has been installed on MediaOne, we can now point to any network shared folder to create a repository that the TV can access.

+The following will explain what we need to do that, and how to make it happen.

 ## Pre-Requisites: